If you talk to anybody and you say the word ‘radiation‘, immediately you get a fear response.

 When these institutions fail to communicate for whatever reasons their actions and intentions to the masses, a gap in knowledge can cause the imagination to run wild.
 The greater the general number of people relying on the mis-informed opinion of others, the longer it takes to realise if something is wrong.

 As an example, genetic mutation has been attributed to ionizing radiation in many Hollywood and television science fiction stories – this does not make it fact.
 Research has shown that if genetic mutation could occur in humans, this would require doses larger than those actually required for it to be fatal.
 Likewise, inheritable human genetic mutation by the kind that people worry about has never been detected.
+Please see a 3 minute YouTube video, describing the history of this, as prepared by the AtomicAdvocates UK.

 The bigger a blind spot in understanding, the greater the chance that basic questions go unasked and unanswered.
 For reasonable decision-making, it is essential that the truth underlying the fears of nuclear material and radiation are properly exposed and that the science is more widely understood.

-And so, when dealing with a subject we have little understanding of, our perception of risk can actually be very counter-intuitive, because that voice of emotion (consequence) is easily more powerful than that of reason (likelihood) regarding an outcome.
+When dealing with a subject we have little understanding of, our perception of risk can actually be very counter-intuitive, because that voice of emotion (consequence) is easily more powerful than that of reason (likelihood) regarding an outcome.

 An example of this is air travel, which is statistically much safer than road travel , but has associated with it irrational fears, stemming from the feeling that we have no personal control over the outcome.
 Additionally, because air disasters are so rare, they make headlines that increase the individual’s sense of insecurity.